Everything You Need To Create A Website Redesign Strategy

 - You’ve rebranded.
 Maybe in conjunction with a biz or management change, maybe not.
 It’s commonplace for an enterprise to refresh its branding — aesthetically as well as conceptually — every so often.
 It’s imperative that your website align with your new identity.

 - Just because.
 It’s difficult to make a case for doing a major website refresh if your sole reason is ya wanna.
 But, it’s your site and your prerogative!
-(It’s like buying a new car every 2 years.
-Old one works fine, but the new one is better).
+Although, on average websites should be refreshed every 2 to 5 years.

 YES, You Need a Legit Website Strategy